What is an Afro-descendant nose?

 What are the characteristics of rhinoplasty with rib or septal cartilage graft?

 Ethnic rhinoplasty is performed under general anaesthesia in theatre.
 The surgery can be open or closed, but for noses of African descent, I have preferred the structured open technique, which allows for better visualisation of the nasal structures and greater precision in grafting.
-During the procedure, the surgical plan drawn up in the consultation and the photos taken during the pre-operative follow-up are hung in the theatre, serving as a guide to ensure that everything goes according to plan.
+During the procedure, the surgical plan drawn up in the consultation and the photos taken during the pre-operative follow-up are displayed in theatre as a reference throughout the operation.

 Incision